JuliaPy/PyCall.jl/README.md

 directly to the `libpython` library.
 But it finds the location of `libpython` by running `python` during `Pkg.build`.)

+Subsequent builds of PyCall (e.g. when you update the package via `Pkg.update`) will use the same Python executable name by default, unless you set the `PYTHON` environment variable or delete the file `joinpath(Pkg.dir("PyCall"), "deps", "PYTHON")`.

 ## Usage

 Here is a simple example to call Python's `math.sin` function and